Restriction of some unitary representations of O(1,N) to symmetric subgroups: -model of some representations of

 In this section we recall the necessary geometry of the group $G=O(1,n+1)$ and some of its representation theory.
-The $L^2$-models discussed in Section~\ref{sec:FTpicture} were for the complementary series previously constructed by Vershik--Graev~\cite{VG06} and are new for the relative discrete series.
+The $L^2$-models discussed in Section~\ref{sec:FTpicture} were for the complementary series previously constructed by Vershik--Graev~\cite{VG06} and are new for the discrete series representations for the hyperboloid.